matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mind-over-matter.md

 ### Change

 You have to _want_ to change.
-You can’t just go to a counsellor, sit there and chat for an hour a week and expect to _“get better"_.
+You can’t just go to a counsellor, sit there and chat for an hour a week and expect to _"get better"_.
 They can’t cure you and they can’t fix you.
 You have to do it for yourself.
 They are a key person though, and the relationship you form with them is very important.
 I was very lucky to find an excellent counsellor privately who was open to taking a different approach to the CBT model, since my previous experiences with it weren’t that effective.

 I’ve been seeing my counsellor Sarah for about 6 months and it has helped me tremendously, far more than any of my previous experiences of CBT.
 I’ve re-learnt various coping mechanisms and strategies, including;